 For many years, I had been curious to go to Chettinad, a semi-arid region located in the south-east of Tamil-Nadu and home to the Chettiar, once one of the richest, affluent and most fascinating community in South India.
 Driving down to Karaikudi, I will be meeting Mrs Meenakshi Meyyappan who owns and runs "The Bangala", a hotel created in a former British club.
 The matriarch known as "Aachi" ; a title of respect as well as endearment has welcomed me for the Pongal festivities in her "Art Nouveau" family mansion situated a few lanes away from the heritage hotel.
 My wish to see and understand their special kolam fills me with great excitement as lines and symbols always narrate the inner world of a community.

-In order to apprehend the Chettiar or Nagarathar kolam, one has to fully grasp the vision and values of the community.
-As we know, they were merchants, bankers and money lenders.
+To apprehend the Chettiar or Nagarathar kolam, one has to fully grasp the vision and values of the community.
+As we know, they were merchants, bankers, and money lenders.
 Over the centuries, their community flourished and spread across the world.
 At the centre of great cultural exchanges, they built temples, educational institutions and spread Hinduism .
 They travelled to Burma, Sri Lanka and other Asian and African countries and their grand and ostentatious mansions reflected their globe trotting past.
 Bollywood films like Virasat and Kollywood films "Kandukondein Kandukondein" were shot in their premises.

 Driving across miles of barren landscapes, a few houses materialise here and there welcoming at times, the traveller with gigantic menacing coloured figures guarding the outskirts of the village.
 Ayyanar and his companions, riding horses or elephants are the guardians of the land.